-In 2011 it was estimated that nearly 1.6 million people in the United States would be diagnosed with cancer.
-The National Cancer Institute estimated in 2010 there were 11.7 million Americans living with a history of cancer of all sites (e.g., cancer free, living with evidence of disease, or undergoing cancer treatment).
-These numbers are in part due to improvements in early detection of cancer and the development of new-and often more aggressive-anticancer therapies.
+Cancer centers across the United States face challenges on how to best provide patient-centered services, including nutrition services, in today's changing healthcare environment and with the looming impact of healthcare reform under the Patient Protection and Affordable Care Act.
+At the same would be diagnosed with cancer.18 The National Cancer Institute estimated in 2010 there were 11.7 million Americans living with a history of cancer of all sites (e.g., cancer free, living with evidence of disease, or undergoing cancer treatment).19 These numbers are in part due to improvements in early detection of cancer and the development of new-and often more aggressive-anticancer therapies.